Pepperstone Is The Best Forex Broker In Australia

 It should be noted there are two accounts.
-The standard account has a larger spreads determined by the forex broker and the market and is normally selected by beginner forex traders.
-The Razor is a market maker account with market level spreads and a flat commission of $3.50.
+The standard account has a larger spread determined by the forex broker and the market and is normally selected by beginner forex traders.
+The Razor is a market maker account with market-level spreads and a flat commission of $3.50.
 This Pepperstone review focused on this Razor ECN forex broker account.

 Razor Is A Market Maker Account With No Dealer Intervention

 It’s important to understand that Razor is a true ECN forex trading account.
 This is because Pepperstone allows traders to directly trade with liquidity pools making it a market maker with prices set by the market.
 The deep liquidity pools the account has access to are in New York for MetaTrader or London for cTrader.
 Overall, quotes come from up to 22 major banks and ECNs which allow during liquid periods spreads to be as low as 0.1 pips for AUD USD.

 PPI technology intelligently routes currency trading orders to detect liquidity hot-spots to ensure optimal pricing for Australian traders.
 In simple terms, when you place a trade and the market moves in your favour (between placing the trade and it’s execution) the PPI technology detects the movement and when possible, fills the order at the improved level.
 This does not involve re-quoting but rather the traders just receives the improved price.